 1. Let out your spare room

-Another option is having a long-term flatmate.
 Yes, this would mean sharing your space with another person, but this can also mean extra company and a potentially lucrative set-up.
-House sharing can help you save money not only by splitting the mortgage but also the household bills, maintenance and perhaps even shopping.
+House sharing could help you save money not only by splitting the mortgage but also the household bills, maintenance and perhaps even shopping.
 Just remember to look into the legalities of letting a room to make sure obligations are fulfilled on both sides.

 Under the UK's 'Rent A Room Scheme’, HMRC also offers a tax break to anyone renting a room in their home.
 This means you can generate an income of £7,5001 before you pay any tax (whether you rent the room for a whole year or less).
 You can also offset expenses against this gross income before you pay tax.